Α series of drawings on carbon paper.

-Α series of drawings on carbon paper.
-They are accompanied by a large scale mosaic created by black marble and copper tesserae.
-The Night Lambency drawings are part of the SEA II / LOSS AND ACCEPTANCE project.
+The Night Lambency drawings are accompanied by a large scale mosaic installation created by black marble and copper tesserae. (see Mosaics / Sea II)

 The large mosaic creates a space that envelops the viewer as it presents an opportunity of contemplation in the dark.
 The Night and the Sea invite us to face our losses and desires in silence and to carry on by reflecting on what is of most value.

 The mosaic consists of thousands of small tesserae, which forces our gaze to scan its surface constantly in order to actually see it.
 The bronze tesserae reflect the light and the brightness is altered depending on the viewer’s standpoint.
 This movement of the viewer and the shift of the gaze create an alterable space.

 The drawings attempt to seize the lightful traces of the perpetual movement of the sea.
 The night, free of the burden of darkness or death, but rather as a fertile mourning of the daylight can lead to a process, one of acceptance of the loss of things presumed by embracing the ever-changing nature of life.